fog/fog-google/README.md

 ## Storage

 There are two ways to access [Google Cloud Storage](https://cloud.google.com/storage/).
-The old S3 API and the new JSON API.
+The old S3 XML API and the new JSON API.

  * The [XML API](https://developers.google.com/storage/docs/xml-api-overview) is almost identical to S3.
 It is accessed through `Fog::Storage::Google`.
  * The new [JSON API](https://developers.google.com/storage/docs/json_api/) is faster and uses auth similarly to the rest of the Google Cloud APIs.
 It is accessed through `Fog::Google::StorageJSON`.

-Eventually the XML API will be deprecated in favor of the JSON API, but we have no idea on the timeline for that.

 ## Compute